There’s something about seniors! Find out why adopting an older dog could be the right decision when it comes to bringing a new pet into your home.

 The benefits of rehoming an elderly pet

-Older dogs for rehoming are likely to be well trained and have a wealth of experience with day-to-day life in a human world.
+Older dogs are likely to be well trained and have a wealth of experience with day-to-day life in a human world.
 Oldies are likely to know how to behave around people, are good on walks and get along with other dogs.
-They’re also calmer than high-energy puppies.

 Older dogs will already be toilet-trained and will have mastered basic commands such as ‘sit’ and ‘stay’ – saving you the energy and time spent training a puppy, which can take months!

 If you have young children, a less energetic and boisterous dog may be more suitable.
-Plus, an older dog will already have their adult teeth, which leads to less household destruction compared with their puppy counterparts.
+Plus, an older dog will already have their adult teeth, which leads to less household destruction compared with teething puppies.

-Older dogs have the ability to focus for longer periods of time, so if you’re worried about training them to your lifestyle, they can often be even easier to teach than younger dogs.
+Senior dogs have the ability to focus for longer periods of time.
+Don’t worry about training them – they can often be even easier to teach than younger dogs.

 Older dogs are fully grown